3:45pm PT by Chris Gardner

 "Publicists are about not saying anything, about being in the shadows," she told The Hollywood Reporter.
 "I felt very strongly that if we are going to step out of the shadows, it should be for something that is really important."

-What fit her requirements was the presence of four organizations, the ACLU, GLAAD, Planned Parenthood, and the National Resources Defense Council.
+What fit her requirements was the presence of four organizations: the ACLU, GLAAD, Planned Parenthood and the National Resources Defense Council.
 Each sent a representative to disseminate information and intel on how to get more involved with each respective organization.
 Petty Cash servers passed plates of everything from rainbow cauliflower nachos to tacos al pastor while bartenders offered margaritas from a cash bar with all proceeds from the night split between the four orgs.
 Shinola donated custom Shelter for All notebooks to those who donated money.
-(That included Oscar winner Charlize Theron who stayed for one hour and donated to Planned Parenthood.)
+(That included Oscar winner Charlize Theron, who stayed for an hour and donated to Planned Parenthood.)

-So she left her client and headed to D.C. for what would be a life-changing experience.
+So she left her client and headed to Washington for what would be a life-changing experience.

 "It was one of the most powerful experiences I’ve ever had," Tripicchio continued.
 "Then it occurred to me that we have such a platform and clients who are so socially active, even more so now, that we have to do more."

-One of those clients, Katey Sagal, showed up to support the causes and her longtime rep. “Shelter PR is doing an amazing job by bringing all these organizations together,” Sagal said, before singling out the work of Planned Parenthood (she’s the mother of three daughters) and the NRDC.
-“I’m involved in the environment and I can’t believe that there are people who say that there is no climate change.
-I heard that on the news today, that’s crazy.”
+One of those clients, Katey Sagal, showed up to support the causes and her longtime rep. “Shelter PR is doing an amazing job by bringing all these organizations together,” said the actress, before singling out the work of Planned Parenthood (she is the mother of three daughters) and the NRDC.
+“I’m involved in the environment, and I can’t believe that there are people who say that there is no climate change.
+I heard that on the news today — that’s crazy.”